 The Networking Lab or NetLab is used mostly by network administration students.
-It is equipped with a rack of Cisco switches and routers for hands-on experience with today’s advanced equipment.
-This lab also houses the Web and file servers used for hands-on instruction of modern server-centric information technology systems.
+It is equipped with three racks of equipment from vendors including Cisco, Dell, Palo Alto, and SonicWall.
+The lab includes switches, routers, firewalls, and storage for hands-on experience with today’s advanced equipment.
+This lab also houses VMware vCenter which is used for hands-on instruction of modern server-centric information technology systems.

 Labs and Study Space